Wunderfitz/harbour-wunderfitz/README.md

 - [zwieberl](https://github.com/zwieberl)

 This project uses
-- the Norwegian-German dictionary from [heinzelnisse.info](http://www.heinzelnisse.info) - Updated on March 3, 2020 - Thanks to the authors Heiko Klein and Julia Emmerich for making the dictionary accessible under the conditions of the GNU GPLv2!
+- the Norwegian-German dictionary from [heinzelnisse.info](http://www.heinzelnisse.info) - Updated on April 25, 2021 - Thanks to the authors Heiko Klein and Julia Emmerich for making the dictionary accessible under the conditions of the GNU GPLv2!
 - [Dict.cc](http://dict.cc) dictionaries
 - the [QuaZIP library](http://quazip.sourceforge.net) to extract ZIP archives